mvoutov/ieor142-ml/README.md

 This Python script performs an in-depth analysis of crime data in San Francisco, focusing on predictive modeling to identify patterns related to arrests.
 The script uses various libraries such as Pandas, NumPy, scikit-learn, Statsmodels, Folium, Seaborn, and Matplotlib for data manipulation, visualization, and machine learning.

+# Onboarding
+1. Copy the repo on your local machine
+2. Download the data form the website below and save it in the folder `data` with name `SF_Crime_Reports.csv`
+3. First run model about predicting arrests in `arrests_random_forest.ipynb`.
+This model will generate a new csv file with cleaned data to use for the second model
+4. Run second model in`crime_hot_spots.ipynb` that predicts crime hotspot neighborhoods

 # Libraries Used
+#### Any dependencies can be installed by runing the first cell in each nobebook

 - Pandas & NumPy: For data manipulation and numerical computations.
 - scikit-learn: Provides tools for machine learning, including data splitting, classifiers, and model evaluation metrics.